ntclark/PostScript/Readme.md

 ## My lifetime passion

-<p style="text-align:center;">To completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</p>
+<p style="text-align:center;width: 256px">To completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</p>

 In my 43 years of deep technical software language; platform; techniques; that is, everything involved in the production of software; experience - I have never been able to fathom why on EARTH the software implementations I have encountered are considered "acceptable" when they (<b>all of them</b>) are SO sloppy, absolutely fraught with bugs,